biia0115/Detecting_Phishing_Attacks_using_ML/README.md

 Testing: The trained models were tested on the TREC_05_mic dataset to evaluate their performance.

-Files in this Repository

-We provide six scripts in the repository: two scripts (one for training and one for testing) per model.
+Files in this Repository: we provide six scripts in the repository: two scripts (one for training and one for testing) per model.